 Where did Broccoli Come From?

 Broccoli is native to the Mediterranean area and cultivated for food since ancient Rome.
 The Romans called it Broccolo Calabrese.
 Still, the earliest record comes from Etruscans, who spread it to the whole Mediterranean.

 It is believed that Italian farmers initially bred broccoli to be known as we have it today.
 Because broccoli was naturally a wild cabbage, farmers crossbreed the plant with several varieties of cabbage through generations, and today, it is considered a genetically modified culture.

 Why Should You Grow Broccoli in Your Garden?

 Broccoli is healthy food to grow in your garden.
 It’s a delicious veggie that provides varieties of health benefits and is easy to grow.
 It also helps reduce cancer risk, lowers cholesterol levels, and improves eye health.
 It has vitamins A, B6, C, K1, folate B9, and minerals like manganese, potassium, and iron.

 You don’t have to have a big garden to enjoy this fantastic vegetable.
 A few plants will give you plenty of leaves to make delicious side dishes.
 It is considered one of the most nutritious vegetables available, significantly when grown organically.

 How to grow?

 Grow them in full sun for 6 to 8 hours for best results.
 Once you have them in your garden, you can enjoy fresh, tender vegetables all season long.
-If you want bigger central heads, give plantings enough space between, but give them closer spacing if you wish for smaller buds.
+If you want bigger central heads, give plantings enough space between, but give them closer spacing if you wish for smaller but tastier buds.
 Closer spacing will also reward you with a higher yield on secondary harvesting.